sharkdp/painless/README.md

 `painless` is a header-only C++ library that provides an easy way to use interactive parameters in your program.

-New parameters are defined with a macro call that takes an identifier (and name) for the parameter as well as a default value:
+New parameters are defined with a macro call that takes an **identifier** (and name) for the parameter as well as a **default value**:
 ```c++
 PAINLESS_PARAMETER(my_parameter, 3.14f);
 ```
 The variable `my_parameter` can then be used as if it was a normal `float` value.

 At runtime, `painless` creates a file called `/tmp/painless/my_parameter` with the following content:
 ``` python
 3.14
 # Parameter 'my_parameter'
 # Default value: '3.14'
 ```
 At the same time, it also spawns a thread that watches for modifications of that file.
 Changes to the value in the first line will immediately be reflected in the running program.

 ## Example program